 Tiger sharks and great white sharks hunt by using techniques of stealth and surprise, much like lions do on land.
 In turbid, low visibility water such as breaking waves, they may look at the silhouette of a surfer and assume it is a seal or turtle.
-Additionally the splashing and paddling gives the same appearance as an injured animal, which is easy prey.
+Additionally, the splashing and paddling give the same appearance as an injured animal, which is easy prey.
 To hunt seals, the sharks have to rush in fast and injure the animal before they can swim away.
 In an actual pursuit, a seal will be much too agile and fast for a shark to follow.
-If the surfer is mistaken for a seal, he can be attacked in a rush attack, but after the initial bite the victims are often left alone.
+If the surfer is mistaken for a seal, he can be attacked in a rush attack, but after the initial bite, the victims are often left alone.
 Surely that doesn’t make it any less frightening and horrible, but the knowledge can help you in choosing where and when to surf.

 REDUCING THE RISK

 There is safety in numbers.
 Avoid swimming near deep channels, in murky water or where shallow water suddenly becomes deeper.
 Do not swim alone, or at dusk or after dark, when sharks are feeding actively and likely to be closer to the shore.

 You can check out this page for more detailed information